umcu/clinlp/CONTRIBUTING.md

 Please update `CHANGELOG.md` with the version number and date of this release.
 If everything went well, all changes that were merged to `main` should already be documented.
 But it's always good to double check.

 Next, create a [new release](https://github.com/umcu/clinlp/releases) on GitHub.
-Please use the version number as the tag, and the version number as the title.
-You can copy the changelog entry as the description.
+Please use the version number, in the exact format `v0.0.0` as the tag and the title.
+In the description box, copy the changes from `CHANGELOG.md`.

 After creating the release, a [GitHub action](https://github.com/umcu/clinlp/actions) will automatically build and publish the package to PyPI.
 Please verify that it completed successfully, and the correct version is indeed visible on [PyPI](https://pypi.org/project/clinlp/).